 Have the child identify the category or list items in a category.
 Example categories: food, kitchen tools, hot items, cold items, colors, sizes.

 Work on “which things go together”.
-You can present the child with objects and have them select the 2 that go together and tell you why.
+You can present the child with objects and have them select the two that go together and tell you why.
 You can also provide them with an object and have them tell you something that goes with it.
 This is easier since you don’t need to have all the items!

 “What is a knife for?”
 “What do you use to drink?”
 Talk about kitchen associated items and their uses.